-- Declaration sheet and certificate of insurance - o Current professional malpractice - o Comprehensive general liability insurance policies - o Copy of Medicare Participation Number/CMS Certification Number (CCN) - o Signed and dated complete attestation locations).
-For each separate location, include additional state license(s), accreditation(s), and certificates of insurance for each Group NPI associated with the TIN.
+Declaration sheet and certificate of insurance

+- Current professional malpractice - Comprehensive general liability insurance policies - Medicare Participation Number/CMS Certification Number (CCN) - Signed and dated complete attestation

-A facility only needs to submit one copy of each required attachment for all locations that use the associated TIN, unless one of the locations differs (i.e., one location has separate insurance from other
+A facility only needs to submit one copy of each required attachment for all locations that use the associated TIN, unless one of the locations differs (i.e., one location has separate insurance from other locations).
+For each separate location, include additional state license(s), accreditation(s), and certificate(s) of insurance for each Group NPI associated with the TIN.

-If you have any further questions, please contact us at Credentialing@VerdaHealthcare.com.
+If you have any further questions, please contact Verda Healthcare Credentialing at Credentialing@VerdaHealthcare.com.